guadagar/Skeletonize-Blender-Addon/README.md

 ## Installation

 This addon has been tested in Blender 2.79 and the skeletonize executable was compiled in a MacOS Catalina version 10.15.3.
-If you are using a different operating system, you will need to compile a new executable, with the sources from [Triangulated Surface Mesh Skeletonization](https://doc.cgal.org/latest/Surface_mesh_skeletonization/index.html) and remplace the skeletonize excecutable in the `bin` folder.
+If you are using a different operating system, you will need to compile a new executable, with the sources from [Triangulated Surface Mesh Skeletonization](https://doc.cgal.org/latest/Surface_mesh_skeletonization/index.html) and replace the skeletonize executable in the `bin` folder.

 First, install the [OFF export/import addon](https://github.com/alextsui05/blender-off-addon) for Blender 2.79.
 Then, download or clone this repository.